Wei-J-Huang/dlcheck/README.md

 Install:

-NodeJs is required for installation, in the cli, run the command npm install dlcheck -g in order to install the npm package for this tool, the -g commandline argument must be used to install this tool globally on the system.
+NodeJs is required for installation, in the CLI, run the command npm install dlcheck -g in order to install the npm package for this tool, the -g commandline argument must be used to install this tool globally on the system.

 How to use this tool:

-in the command line, use the dlcheck command along with a parameter that is the file name to test the links contained in that file.
+in the CLI, use the dlcheck command along with a parameter that is the file name to test the links contained in that file.
 IE. dlcheck FILENAME.txt or dlcheck FILENAME.html.

 Additional features: